opendaylight/docs/docs/release-process/managed-release.rst

 .. note:: It is very important Self-Managed projects do not miss the deadlines for
-          upstream integration and final distribution check, otherwise there are high chances for missing the formal release.
+          upstream integration and final distribution check, otherwise there are high chances for missing the formal release distribution.
 See `Release the project artifacts`_.

 Release the project artifacts